JoT8ng/Archi-EPD-Tracker-Web-App/README.md

 * SQLAlchemy
 * PostgreSQL
 * Axios
+* Jest for frontend testing
+* Cypress for frontend e2e testing

 ## How this app works
 This web app is created using a React framework as the frontend and Flask framework as the backend.
 The frontend and backend exist on different domains and are subject to CORS/cross origin resource sharing.